davidsun/SAP/README.md

 *   -f

+    FastMap mode.

     SAP cuts read into small pieces.
     Usually, one SNP between small piece and reference can be tolerated.
     When FastMap (-f) is enabled, any SNP between small piece and reference will not be tolerated, which can greatly accelerate the mapping process, and reduce the coverage of mapping.

 *   -t THREAD_COUNT

     The number of threads when mapping.

 *   -H HASH_SIZE

-    The size of hash table.
-    Can be any number between 20 and 30.
+    The size of hash table, which can be any number between 20 and 30.

     The actual size of hash table will be 2^HASH_SIZE.
     Larger size of hash table will lead to faster mapping when reference is large.

 *   -C CUT_COUNT

     The number of pieces that every read will be cut into.

     Each piece will be looked up in the hash table.
     Usually, larger number of pieces will lead to higher coverage of mapping.